Lick Observatory: Under the University of California

 On May 21, 1939, during a nighttime fog that engulfed the summit, a U.S. Army Air Force Northrop A-17 two-seater attack plane crashed into the main building.
 Because a scientific meeting was being held elsewhere, the only staff member present was Nicholas Mayall.
 Nothing caught fire and the two individuals in the building were unharmed.

 The pilot of the plane, Lt.
 Richard F. Lorenz, and passenger Private W. E. Scott were killed instantly.
 The telephone line was broken by the crash, so no help could be called for at first.
 Eventually help arrived together with numerous reporters and photographers, who kept arriving almost all night long.
 Evidence of their numbers could be seen the next day by the litter of flash bulbs carpeting the parking lot.

 The press widely covered the accident and many reports emphasized the luck in not losing a large cabinet of spectrograms which was knocked over by the crash coming through an astronomer's office window.
 There was no damage to the telescope dome.

 In 1950, the California state legislature appropriated funds for a 120 in reflector telescope, which was completed in 1959.
 The observatory additionally has a 24 in Cassegrain reflector dedicated to photoelectric measurements of star brightness, and received a pair of 20 in astrographs from the Carnegie Corporation.

 Time-signal service

-In 1886, Lick Observatory begins supplying Railroad Standard Time to the Southern Pacific Railroad, and to other businesses, over telegraph lines.
+In 1886, Lick Observatory began supplying Railroad Standard Time to the Southern Pacific Railroad, and to other businesses, over telegraph lines.
 The signal was generated by a clock manufactured by E. Howard & Co. specifically for the Observatory, and which included an electric apparatus for transmitting the time signal over telegraph lines.
-While most of the nation's railroads received their time signal from the U.S. Naval Observatory time signal via Western Union's telegraph lines, the Lick Observatory Time-Signal was used by railroads from the West coast all the way to Colorado.
+While most of the nation's railroads received their time signal from the U.S. Naval Observatory time signal via Western Union's telegraph lines, the Lick Observatory time signal was used by railroads from the West Coast all the way to Colorado.